-If you hate being stuck on a crowded bus or train, riding a bike to college can be a great alternative.
+If you hate being stuck on a crowded bus or train, riding a cycle to college can be a great alternative.
 It’s cheap, it’s good for your health and it can get you to class faster than waiting in traffic – what’s not to like?
 All you need to do is make sure you’re cycling-savvy before you get on your bike.
 Here’s what you need to know.
+You can check out also OutdoorLabwithJ to know the history of the bicycle.

 - Choose your bag wisely